xdaichain/stake-token/README.md

 4. Deploy the `ERC677BridgeToken` contract (and pass `Distribution` and `PrivateOfferingDistribution` contracts addresses to the constructor).

-5. Call `initialize` function of the `Distribution` contract with `ERC677BridgeToken` address as a parameter.
-It releases Public Offering, Exchange Related Activities, and 25% of Private Offering tokens.
-The countdown for cliff periods and installments starts from this moment.
+5. Call `preInitialize` function of the `Distribution` contract with `ERC677BridgeToken` address as a parameter.
+It releases Public Offering and Exchange Related Activities tokens.

+6. Call `initialize` function of the `Distribution` contract.
+It releases 25% of Private Offering tokens, and the countdown for cliff periods and installments starts from this moment.

 ### Test deployment and initialization (Kovan)
 Run your local node.